-7-Eleven International LLC established to enhance global brand value
+7-Eleven International LLC established to enhance global brand value companies and thus enhance the value of the 7-Eleven global brand worldwide.

 The 7-Eleven convenience store network is the largest in the world.
 As of October 31, 2021, 7-Eleven stores operated in 18 countries and regions, with ample opportunities to generate significant growth through new store openings.
 Going forward, we will expand the 7-Eleven brand into new countries, with plans for 50,000 stores (outside Japan and North America) by FY2026.